loganrath/loganrath.github.io/bpt2buf.md

 ---
 layout: page
-title: Bookmarklet
+title: Brockport &amp; UB Library Search Bookmarklet
 ---
 <div class="container" markdown="1">

 Instructions
 ---
-To use this bookmarklet, drag the icon into your browser's bookmarks toolbar.
-Then, when you are on the page with the form, click the bookmark to have it fill out the form for you.
+This bookmarklet will allow you to swap between Brockport and UB's library discovery layers.
+ 1. Drag this icon into your bookmarks bar.
+ 2. Accept the addition of the bookmark.
+ 3. Search in either discovery layer.
+ 4. Click the bookmarklet to go to the other institution.

 <div class="row">
-<h2>Brockport &amp; UB Library Search</h2>
+<h2></h2>
 <p class="text-center"><a href='javascript:!function(){
 var x = window.location.href;
 var p = window.location.hostname;